arrecio/ircalculator/README.md

 # ircalculator

 Implements the iRating calculator formula used in https://github.com/SIMRacingApps/SIMRacingApps/files/3617438/iRacing.SOF.iRating.Calculator.v1_1.xlsx to estimate final ratings giving the results.
+Its also based on https://github.com/Turbo87/irating-rs.

 # Install